A vegan, egg-free, dairy-free, oil-free, protein-rich frosting recipe you can whip up in no time!

-Take half a block of Medium Firm refrigerated tofu (this is not the silken tofu product that comes in unrefrigerated boxes such as Mori-Nu brand or other brands) or what would be roughly equivalent to 1 cup of chopped tofu.
+Take half a block of the Firm or Medium Firm refrigerated tofu (this is not the silken tofu product that comes in unrefrigerated boxes such as Mori-Nu brand or other brands) or what would be roughly equivalent to 1 cup of chopped tofu.

 Sandwich the tofu block with two pieces of paper towel and between two heavy plates.
 Let the water drain out of the tofu to soak the paper towels.
 After 10 minutes, remove and replace the paper towels with dry ones.